โ€‹ โ€‹

 postpartum woman performing alternating heel slides and leg lift for diastasis recti repair

-How To Do Alternating Heel Slides and Leg Lift
+How to Do an Alternating Heel Slides and Leg Lift

 1. Start lying on your back, knees bent and feet planted in front of your glutes.
 Inhale, letting your belly expand.